MOSAiC-Zooplankton-Image-Analyses/maze_image_processing_pipeline/docs/loki.rst

 LOKI Resegmentation
 ===================

-The `maze-ipp loki` command implements a image processing pipeline for the resegmentation of raw data captured by the LOKI imaging system.
+The `maze-ipp loki` command implements an image processing pipeline for the resegmentation of raw data captured by the LOKI imaging system.

 It provides the following features: